Registering for the Common App

 Be aware that the Common App resets on August 1st each year with system updates and new additions.
 Most of the information under the Common App tab remains stable.
 Some questions may be added, removed, or rearranged.
 The inclusion of new member colleges, redesigned tabs, policy changes, updates related to student demographic information, and other questions are revealed in the new application.

 While most of the information you enter will roll over to the new application, some items will be deleted, and you’ll need to reenter them.
-If you are not planning on submitting an application before August 1, find more info here.
+If you are not planning on submitting an application before August 1, get more info about account rollover here.

 Steps for Completing the Common App